 Waiting to come in to be interviewed for these shows that were being recorded and sent back on tape to London to be played.
 And naturally, Barry Gordon was the number one radio DJ on JBC Radio One at the time, and I invited him to come on and do a news desk with a Jamaica countdown and the hot news stories from the wonderful world of reggae music.
 And he did that for me.
 And we just clicked immediately.
 We just had something in common.
 We just had a vibe.
 And he said, “You now what?
 Let me reciprocate.
 Saturday night, you come on my show at eight o’clock and do what I’ve just done for you: hot news, you know, play a few tunes from London.
 Let’s go for it.”
 I said, “Fine.”

 At eight o’clock while the news was on, he turned to me and said, “You know, I’ve just had an idea.
 Let’s do a clash.”
 I said, “Oh, thanks for the warning, Barry.
 Let’s do a clash.”
 And that was it.
 We started at eight o’clock, and we finished at two the next morning—six hours.
 And that is a night in Jamaican musical history that people will tell you about if they heard it, because people to this day talk about that night.
 It had never happened before.
-The most revered Jamaican radio DJ in the history of Jamaican broadcasting, apart from Dermott Hussey—Barry Gordon is still revered as the greatest, like the Cassius Clay of Jamaican radio DJs.
-He was in a class all by himself, you know.
+The most revered Jamaican radio DJ in the history of Jamaican broadcasting—apart from Dermott Hussey—Barry Gordon is still revered as the greatest, like the Cassius Clay of Jamaican radio DJs.
+He was in a class all by himself.
 He was a phenomenon in the ‘80s.
-Literally, if put on a dance and he turned up, a particular crowd that would just follow him, the Barry G fan club, you know.
+Literally, if put on a dance and he turned up, a particular crowd would just follow him, the Barry G fan club.

 Yellowman “Two to Six Supermix” (1982)

 HE DID THE TWO TO SIX SUPERMIX, RIGHT?